adhi-commits/volunteer-hub/README.md

 ## 🎯 Objectives

-The main objectives of Volunteer Hub are to:
+The main objectives of Volunteer Hub is to:

 1. Create a centralized platform for managing volunteer activities.
 2. Simplify volunteer registration and participation.